 Not nearly as showy as the "political statement" that tops out at "Mussolini is a poop" (the songs in this semi-musical film are all pretty fucking awful), but far more destabilizing for the project as a whole, you'll remember that I mentioned this story's narrator is the Cricket who-lives-in-Pinocchio's-heart.
 Remember that I said that this was a really nice touch?
 Well, this Cricket is separated from his "home" for well over an hour of screentime, which is a funny way to treat the character tasked with being the little fellow's conscience.
 Not funny ha-ha, mind you: the Cricket is the vehicle for an endless number of pretty wan slapstick gags about being negligently squashed, and I'd go so far as to say that getting quasi-humourously crushed is this character's primary contribution to this story.
 Oh, and while it's more a matter of taste than anything else, and of course the rambunctious wooden lad is supposed to be sassmouthed and immature, but I found this Pinocchio kind of insufferable, mostly as a result of his material, partly as a result of Mann's piping, irritating vocal performance that always feels like Pinocchio is pretending to be unaware of social mores and the meanings of words in order to get on people's nerves, and, yeah, it's probably partly as a result of having no adequate scene partners for half the film.

 That leaves us with the whole, "but it's Del Toro doing creepy horror-inflected stop-motion animation, which is the draw here, yes?"
 I mean, yes, it is, though one of the bigger reasons I grew weary with this iteration of Pinocchio is that the puppet-boy's initially-unsettling design (Geppetto didn't really finish him) gets boring within minutes of making his acquaintance.
 Even so, this Pinocchio obliges you to spend two hours with what amounts to a talking brown stick.
 There's some productive stuff going on with the deliberately "rickety" stop-motion, belied by some technical virtuosity with the camera movement, but the design, the thing that you can usually somewhat rely on with Del Toro, is disappointingly bland: the whale is grotesque but underrealized and kind of dumb, and it's still the third best thing in the movie.
-If it weren't for the Blue Fairy and her sister Death (both Tilda Swinton)—sort of meshing the popular image of angels with the terrifying ophanim as described in the Book of Ezekiel, winged statues with blinking eyes in their feathers—I'd be at a complete loss to name anything from this film I'll remember a week from now.
+If it weren't for the Blue Fairy and her sister Death (both Tilda Swinton)—sort of meshing the popular image of angels with traditional cherubim as well as the terrifying ophanim as described in the Book of Ezekiel, winged statues with blinking eyes in their feathers—I'd be at a complete loss to name anything from this film I'll remember a week from now.
 The epilogue is very good, and weirdly mature, I'll grant it that without hesitation; but man, it's from a significantly worthier movie, and if you do want a children's cartoon about Death, late 2022 gave us a much better option.
 It even has a Pinocchio and a Cricket in it.
 What a bizarre zeitgeist.

 There comes a moment in Apollo 10 1/2, and I'm sure it will vary from viewer to viewer—it'll depend, I think, on how aware you are of time passing—that you will realize, a little shocked, that this entire film really is nothing but an aging Gen Xer yammering the living fuck away about his childhood in the late 1960s.
 I think it happened for me sometime shortly after he started listing contemporary sitcoms he'd liked—around the eleventh or twelfth show he'd named, which is only about half of the ones he eventually lists, it hit me that the whole movie would be like this.
 I was, frankly, a little relieved that this turned out to be the case, for when that moment arrived for me, I said to myself, "well, it's been thirty minutes already, if the entire thing isn't an ambling monologue, then it'll be awfully annoying if now we have to shift gears into an actual story."

 Theoretically, there is "a story" here, though it's not even really much of an organizing principle, and more of a pure-and-simple marketing hook, presumably because even this film's writer-director, Richard Linklater, whose name effectively promises this kind of wanky shagginess, couldn't have gotten away with making a new rotoscoped animated feature totally upon the basis of "I tied an onion to my belt, which was the style at the time" times 98 minutes.
 Would anyone have been interested, and would even Netflix at its most cavalier have been that fast-and-loose with its money?
-(As for how it fits in with, or stands up to, his previous rotoscoped animation ventures, A Scanner Darkly and particularly Waking Life, I expect it to be vaguely recalled as "the other one" than as a free-standing work of particular merit.)
+(As for how it fits in with, or stands up to, his previous rotoscoped animation ventures, A Scanner Darkly and particularly Waking Life, I expect it to be vaguely recalled more as "the other one" than as a free-standing work of particular merit.)
 Well, the story, such as it is, involves young Stanley (Milo Coy), the youngest of the seven children belonging to NASA's most boring bureaucrat (Bill Wise) and his wife (Lee Eddy).
 His childhood is related to us by his older self (Jack Black); he's just one more kid in the NASA suburb on the outskirks of Houston, TX.
 Throughout, Stanley recalls fantasizing—though the film goes out of its way not to stress this as "a fantasy"—about being drafted into the space program as a secret prepubescent astronaut, because they accidentally made the capsule too small.
 Accordingly trained and tested, eventually Stanley precedes Neil Armstrong, Buzz Aldrin, and Michael Collins to the moon.
 This is very cute.
 This is also a very small part of the movie, which isn't necessarily bad, given the movie's goals.
 It is, however, there to be gotten, and it's too relaxed a movie to insist upon you getting it in any particularly keenly-felt way, and that is sort of a problem: it's basically a film about how a kid was so awed by the moon landing (though he might've fallen asleep there at the end) that he dreamed his way into being part of it.
 It's a very "for all mankind" thing, along with pangs of small-c conservative "we don't do anything cool anymore because we can't, and maybe we shouldn't, but I don't like it" nostalgia, and it probably should be a more emotional experience than it winds up.

 Otherwise, it's just a collection of anecdotes and cultural data such as interest Linklater, presented in a pretty clean and appealing style, both in terms of its impressionistic meandering through his memories as well as his sociological insights from an adult perspective (or his shrugging absence of insight, which is sometimes more interesting, to the extent we can treat the elder Stanley as a "character," distinct from Linklater, who's being "studied").
 It is quite nice-looking: the default style is sort of Highlights as rotoscoped animation (the rotoscoping itself is quite smooth and unobtrusive, still a little uncannily hyperreal as the form usually is, and always should be, but in this case mostly deployed only to quietly insist on the naturalism of the moments it's recreating); and I really do like how this cartoon simulates "focal depth," with the backgrounds sort of hazing with doubled-vision, which I believe, without doing any checking whatsoever, is a stylistic fillip entirely unique to this project.
 Contemporary TV and film footage is usually (but not always) given a more abstracted look, just blocks of colors (that are then rotoscoped more in tune with the form's more alien, unpleasantly-real complexion).
 Comics and the like are even more abstracted.
 It's incredibly warm and fuzzy and pleasant.
 I'm not sure I'll ever be moved to watch it again, but, hey, I wouldn't not watch it again: in a year full of arrogant memoirist works, it's a little refreshing and even charming to see the full-tilt self-indulgence of such a project rendered so incredibly transparent about its intentions, not even pretending to justify itself as art for other people.
 Like, okay, Linklater, you've been good to me, so I'll consent to listen to you drone away for 98 minutes about... wow, you really are explaining how your mom prepared you and your siblings' school lunches, that's bold in its banality.